- About HHSentrepreneurs

 HHS would like to nurture new ideas and practices and draw on your talent, experiences, and cross-disciplinary skills necessary to develop solutions and transform discoveries into products.
 Additionally, External Entrepreneurs will have the opportunity to participate in networking, mentorship and “lunch and learn” events with some of the most recognizable people in venture capital, lean startup, business, technology and innovation.

-The application period for Internal Entrepreneurs and Project Nominations is open from February 28, 2013 to April 30, 2013.
-HHS Employees ONLY may submit an application HERE .
+The application period for Internal Entrepreneurs and Project Nominations is now closed.

-External Entrepreneurs will be hired under a term appointment status, thus will be subject to all Federal ethics rules.
+External Entrepreneurs will be hired under a term appointment status, thus will be subject to all Federal ethics rules, including submitting a confidential financial disclosure.
 An HHS Subcommittee will review each External Entrepreneur on a case-by-case basis prior to making an offer.

 How many positions are available?